-Now, the company where Arun, Varun and Tarun were working comes under financial trouble.
-Company’s annual reports showing loss, because they not even to generate enough revenue.
-Now, to reduce down company loss, the management take a decision of attrition for some employees.
+Now, the company where Arun, Varun, and Tarun were working comes under financial trouble.
+Company’s annual reports showing a loss, because they do not even generate enough revenue.
+Now, to reduce down company loss, the management takes a decision of attrition for some employees.

 All three removed from the company along with other employees.

-Tarun was very sad and upset as this job is only source of his income.
-Even Tarun don’t have any assets into his asset tub which helps him to survive in this tuff situation.
+Tarun was very sad and upset as this job is the only source of his income.
+Even Tarun doesn’t have any assets into his asset tub which helps him to survive in this tuff situation.
 Tarun has no time to sit at home; he has to run after for any source of income.
-Not financially educated, leads him very depressed and tensed.
+Not financially educated, leads him very depressed and tense.

-On the other side, Varun saves some of his salary to bank saving account and fixed deposits.
-Varun situation is better than Tarun.
+On the other side, Varun saves some of his salaries to bank saving account and fixed deposits.
+Varun’s situation is better than Tarun’s.
 He also has to find his new source of income to run his day to day living.
-He can sit at home till his savings are with him.
+He can sit at home until his savings are with him.
 Once his savings are over he is equivalent to Tarun.
 Unfocused view also not financially educated, Varun leading himself to poverty.

-Above of all, Arun who was working after office hours, having land and shares value in Lacs; has no impact of this situation.
-In fact, Arun convert his part time business into full time business.
+Above all, Arun who was working after office hours, having land and shares value in Lacs; has no impact on this situation.
+In fact, Arun converts his part-time business into a full-time business.
 He is living his life happily even more after his job and become financially independent.
-His financial education leads him into rich category even taking average salary from his job.
+His financial education leads him into a rich category even taking the average salary from his job.

-Many of us can relate our self with these three characters.
-These three peoples taught us a very well how we should manage our personal finance.
+Many of us can relate to these three characters.
+These three peoples taught us very well how we should manage our personal finance.

-Let me tell you another facts, 1/3rd of Indians are willing to take loans for a consumer durable items such as phone, TV and refrigerators.
+Let me tell you another fact, 1/3rd of Indians are willing to take loans for consumer durable items such as phone, TV, and refrigerators.

-Furthermore, 34% peoples said they rely on friends for advice while taking loans, followed by family which is 31.8% and colleagues at 25.4%.
+Furthermore, 34% of peoples said they rely on friends for advice while taking loans, followed by the family which is 31.8% and colleagues at 25.4%.